elliott-maguire/elliott-maguire/README.md

 ### Research

-My primary research focus right now is the application of IPFS derivatives, mainly content addressing, to data warehousing and analytics.
-If you have experience in this field, please reach out to llttm@pm.me, I'd love to hear your perspectives and potentially collaborate.
+My primary research focus right now is high-efficiency, low-overhead data warehousing methods.
+I've been trying to design Syllogi to be a neatly abstract baseline for broader warehousing endeavors, so that I have something I can experiment with when it comes to massive data sets and higher numbers of concurrent synchronizations and such.

 ### Practices